sapanz/Udacity-deep-reinforcement-learning-solution/README.md

 # Machine-learning-algorithms-with-code
-This repo will cover most of machine learning algorithms with coding examples.
+This repository will cover most of machine learning algorithms with coding examples.

 (Inprogress)